-• Recommendation: UC supports \$1.603 billion for FWS.
+• Recommendation: UC supports \$1.306 billion for FWS.

-UC FY 2025 Request FY 2024 Enacted FY 2025 President's Budget Request \$1.603 billion \$1.23 billion \$1.230 billion
+UC FY 2026 Request FY 2025 Enacted FY 2026 President's Budget Request \$1.306 billion \$1.23 billion TBD

 FWS supports students who elect to work during their academic studies and encourages community service and on-campus work.
-FWS funding makes up a portion of a student's earnings, and the remainder is provided by the employer, thereby encouraging employers to hire students who have earned FWS as part of their financial aid package.
+During the 2023-24 academic year, more than 9,300 UC students received work opportunities through FWS.
+This critical funding makes up a portion of a student's earnings, and the remainder is provided by the employer, thereby encouraging employers to hire students who have earned FWS as part of their financial aid package.
 Many students gain valuable work experience through their FWS opportunity, often guiding them to a career path they want to pursue upon graduation.